William Davidson Graduate School of Jewish Education

 In addition to offering degree-oriented courses with its renowned faculty, The Davidson School also implements professional-development programs for educators in the field, and develops curriculum materials that are used in Jewish schools in a variety of settings.
-A number of these projects are situated in the Melton Research Center for Jewish Education, which is under the auspices of The Davidson School, as is the Rebecca and Israel Ivry Prozdor High School.
+A number of these projects are situated in the Melton Research Center for Jewish Education, which is under the auspices of The Davidson School.

 The Davidson School is informed by a vision of the Jewish educator that unites five distinct strands:

 JTS is proud of its long tradition of commitment to Jewish texts in their original languages.
 Since Hebrew is at the core of Jewish culture, we expect a mastery of reading and understanding from all of our students.
 The degree of mastery differs in the MA program from that of the EdD program, and within the concentrations of the MA level.
 For example, students hoping to enter the field of Day School Teaching will require different Hebrew preparation from that of their peers entering the Educational Leadership in Synagogues and Communal Settings concentration.